 The project aims at further supporting the Government of Malta in the development of an integrated, harmonized and sustainable return policy, by providing the possibility of assisted voluntary return and reintegration in countries of origin to third-country (non-EU nationals) who often find themselves in difficult situations.

-The 3-year RESTART VI project started on 1 July 2016 and will continue until 30 June 2019.
-It provides tailor-made assisted voluntary return and reintegration schemes to up to 170 third-country nationals, including vulnerable persons, who belong to the target group and who express their free will to return to their respective countries of origin.
+The four-and-a-half year RESTART VI project started on 1 July 2016 and will continue until 31 March 2021.
+It provides tailor-made assisted voluntary return and reintegration schemes to up to 170 third-country nationals, including persons in situations of vulnerability, who belong to the target group and who express their free will to return to their respective countries of origin.